cintianagy/ASD_ET_ASRT_eye_tracking/data_analysis/README.md

 # Input structure

-The analyzer script has one command line argument, which is a path to a folder of the logs recorded with the ASRT experiment script.
+The analyzer script has one command line argument, which is the folder of the logs recorded with the ASRT experiment script.
 This folder should contain separate files for all participants with a name like `subject_2__log.txt` where `2` is the identifier of the participant.